 The four third molars at the back of the mouth, situated at the end of the dental arch, are known as the wisdom teeth.
 Most people develop wisdom teeth, but they are often underdeveloped and may remain hidden under the gum tissue.

-It is not necessary to remove wisdom teeth if they have erupted properly and can be brushed and flossed regularly, maintaining good oral hygiene.
+It is not necessary to remove wisdom teeth if they have adequately erupted and can be brushed and flossed regularly, maintaining good oral hygiene.
 However, as wisdom teeth occasionally erupt only partially, leaving sections hidden under the gingival tissue, bacteria may become trapped, leading to infection and inflammation.
 This inflammation is known as pericoronitis and is one of the most common reasons for wisdom tooth extraction.

 A pericoronitis infection results in red and swollen gums and pain in the back teeth when biting and chewing as well as a bad smell in the mouth.
 In some cases, pus may ooze from the area.